-57 This itself is a more Thucydidean position; the Archaeology at the opening of the history establishes the greater difficulty in investigating the remote rather than the recent past (Thuc.
-1.1.2; Rood, in to believe Libanius' account relies upon the same authoritating use of autopsy as that promoted by Ammianus and other historians.
-58 That eyewitness testimony, however, is now unmediated by the panegyrist-the audience of the speech has become also the audience for Constantius' laudable actions ("he made us eye-witnesses of everything"), and thus they as much as he play the role of the "historian".
+Libanius shows anxiety for establishing the credibility and truthfulness of his account ("these facts cannot be disbelieved"); it is important that his audience believe him (a prime historiographical concern).
+His reasons for dispelling doubt, however, are polemical towards historiography whilst they also appropriate its methodology.
+In a reversal of the position adopted by Ammianus, Eutropius, and the scriptor, more distant rather than contemporary history is accused of being inherently less believable.
+He may even hint that historians (those who write about ἀρχαιότης) cause, or at least perpetuate, ψευδολογία rather than dispel it; contemporary history, by implication is more truthful.56 Yet the justification for the audience to believe Libanius' account relies upon the same authoritative use of autopsy as that promoted by Ammianus and other historians.57 That eyewitness testimony, however, is now unmediated by the panegyrist-the audience of the speech has become also the audience for Constantius' laudable actions ("he made us evewitnesses of everything"), and thus they as much as he play the role of historian.

 Libanius goes further than just invoking the audience's autopsy to gain their credence for the event; he also constructs their reaction of hope and joy to what they see, and thus he reinforces a key celebratory aspect of panegyrical discourse.
-Libanius has been able to connect the local audience and absent emperor in a way that both celebrates Constantius? victory and reminds the emperor that such victories are necessary for a sense of well-being of the inhabitants of this part of the empire ("we rejoiced at his successes and judged the future from his achievements").
-Thus we should read two-way communication here, what Sabbah termed long ago communication ascendante, or advice to the emperor (the emperor should continue to protect the East militarily), and communication descendante, or the emperor's message to the people (Constantius is a protective emperor).
-59 If the "natural" flow of panegyrical discourse is two-way, Libanius' invocation of the historiographical topos of autopsy reinforces the true panegyrical nature of this section of the speech.
-In comparison the one-way flow of the section on Constans (whereby Libanius stands firmly between emperor and audience and interprets the former for the latter) raises questions about the true function of this double panegyric.
+He has been able to connect the local audience and absent emperor in a way that both celebrates Constantius' victory and reminds the emperor that such victories are necessary for a sense of well-being in the inhabitants of this part of the empire ("we rejoiced at his successes and judged the future from his achievements").
+Thus we should read two-way communication here, what Sabbah termed communication ascendante, or advice to the emperor (the emperor should continue to protect the east militarily), and communication descendante, or the emperor's message to the people (Constantius is a protective emperor).58 If the 'natural' flow of panegyrical discourse is two-way, Libanius' invocation of the historiographical topos of autopsy reinforces the true panegyrical nature of this section of the speech.
+In contrast, the one-way flow of the section on Constans (whereby Libanius stands firmly between emperor and audience and interprets the former for the latter) raises questions about the true function of this double panegyric.